thcrock/map-matching-visualizer/README.md

 Unit Tests for new matchers are appreciated (see core/matchers/test_osrm.py, for example)

-To test out a new matcher on the CTA Dump Viewer page, add it to cta_dump_viewer/views.py#AVAILABLE_MATCHERS, and then you can reference it from the index method in the same file.
+To test out a new matcher on the CTA Dump Viewer page, add it to cta_dump_viewer/views.py#AVAILABLE_MATCHERS, and then you can reference it from MATCHER

 ### Writing a new way querier
 Way Queriers are located in core/way_queriers and inherit from the BaseWayQuerier base class.
 A new way querier needs to implement two methods:
 * _generate_ways - Use self.node_pairs and return a list of OSM ways
 * _generate_ways_nodes - Use self.ways and return a dict of coordinates that makes up the way's shape (used for visualization)

-To test out a new way querier on the CTA Dump Viewer page, add it to cta_dump_viewer/views.py#AVAILABLE_WAY_QUERIERS, and then you can reference it from the index method in the same file.
+To test out a new way querier on the CTA Dump Viewer page, add it to cta_dump_viewer/views.py#AVAILABLE_WAY_QUERIERS, and then you can reference it from WAY_QUERIER

 ### Running tests
 py.test is used, so once you activate the environment you can just run: